The Science of Charcoal: How Charcoal is Made and How Charcoal Works

 What's the best form of charcoal?
 Hardwood lump charcoal?
 Charcoal briquets?
 Wood embers?
 Extruded charcoal?

 A lot of cooks swear by one fuel or another, but I'm here to tell you, it is much ado about little.
 The quality of the raw food is far more important.
 The seasonings are far more important.
-And without a doubt, getting meat off at the right internal temp is far far more important (see my meat temperature guide).
+And without a doubt, getting meat off at the right internal temp is far more important (see my meat temperature guide).
 You can spend a lot on expensive charcoal.
 Save your money and get a good thermometer (see my buying guide to thermometers).

 The secret to successful cooking is controlling variables, the most important of which is heat.
 Our goal is to get a fuel that burns the same on this Sunday as it did last Sunday.